Alyilyas/volcanic-tsunami-detection/README.md

 ---

+##  Methodology and parameter selection

+This section summarizes the key parameters used in the analysis.
+For a full, detailed justification, please refer to the main manuscript.

+### 1. Data source and pre-processing

+* **Source:** Seismic data was obtained via the [WebDC3 interface](httpsa://webdc3.bmkg.go.id/) hosted by the **BMKG** (Indonesian Meteorological, Climatological, and Geophysical Agency).
+* **Processing:** All raw seismic waveforms were processed using the [ObsPy library for Python](https://obspy.org/) to perform instrument response correction, converting the data to displacement.

+### 2. Spectral analysis (FFT)

+To detect the event, we transformed the pre-processed time-series data from the time domain to the frequency domain.

+* **Method:** We selected the **Fast Fourier Transform (FFT)**.
+* **Justification:** The FFT is an efficient and standard algorithm in seismology for spectral analysis.
+It provides the amplitude spectrum (a measure of signal energy at each frequency), which is essential for quantitatively comparing the flank collapse against baseline volcanic events.

+### 3. Window size (200 samples)

+* **Choice:** We use a **10-second (200 data points)** analysis window.
+* **Justification:** Signal processing theory dictates that to resolve our **0.1 Hz target frequency** (with a 20 Hz sampling rate), a minimum window of 10 seconds is required to prevent significant spectral leakage.

+### 4. Autoregressive (AR) model selection

+We fit a rolling autoregressive (AR) model to the data.
+The model order ($p$) and its validity were determined as follows:

+* **Choosing lag order ($p$):** We employed the **Bayesian Information Criterion (BIC)** to objectively select the best model order, balancing model fit against complexity.
+The chosen lag for each station is listed in Manuscript Table 1.
+* **Model Validation:** After fitting the AR($p$) model, we analyzed the residuals ($\epsilon$) to ensure they were independent and resembled white noise.
+This confirms the model correctly captured the signal's predictable components.
+We used two standard statistical tests for this:
+    * The **one-sample runs test**
+    * The **sample autocorrelation function (ACF)**

+---

 ## ⚙️ Setup instructions
 This guide provides step-by-step instructions for setting up and running the analysis.
 ![Workflow flowchart of the offline and online settings](./output/figures/OFFLINE_SETTING1.png)